-In addition, leishmaniosis is the only tropical vector-borne disease that has been considered endemic in southern Europe, primarily in the Mediterranean [7].
-High prevalence of asymptomatic patients and wide distribution of natural hosts represent crucial predisposing factors for the occurrence of leishmaniosis, but also provide a possibility of spreading the disease ingto non-endemic regions in the north of the continent [8].
+In addition, leishmaniosis is the only tropical vector-borne disease that has been considered endemic in southern Europe, primarily in the Mediterranean [3].
+High prevalence of asymptomatic patients and wide distribution of natural hosts represent crucial predisposing factors for the occurrence of leishmaniosis, but also provide a possibility of the infection spreading to non-endemic regions in the north of the continent [4].
 Consequently, literature data suggest an increase of imported cases of leishmaniosis in non-endemic regions of Europe.
 Leishmania (L.) infantum is a causative agent of visceral and cutaneous form of the infection.
-Canine leishmaniosis due to L. infantum infection is a systemic disease with lymphadenomegaly, skin and eye damage, epistaxis, onychogryphosis, loss of body weight and weakness as the most common clinical manifestations, followed by less frequent symptoms.
-In humans, visceral leishmaniosis is a severe systemic disease presented with a wide spectrum of clinical manifestations depending on the host's immune response including fever, headache, weakness, weight loss, splenomegaly, hepatomegaly, lymphadenopathy, anemia, thrombocytopenia, petechial hemorrhage and agranulocytosis in advanced cases [9].
+Canine leishmaniosis due to L. infantum infection is a systemic disease with lymphadenomegaly, skin and eye damage, epistaxis, onychogryphosis, loss of body weight and weakness as the most common clinical manifestations [5].

 From epidemiological point of view, the prevalence of VBZ correlates with climate and geographic characteristics of the particular region and, more importantly, the presence of competent vectors.
-Recently, entomological collection carried out on the territory of the Central Balkan region detected biological vectors for Dirofilaria species (Culex pipiens, biotype molestus, and Aedes vexans) and for Leishmania sp. (such as Phlebotomus (P.) papatasi, P. perfiliewi, P. neglectus and P. mascittii) in Serbia [10].
+Recently, entomological collection carried out on the territory of the Central Balkan region detected biological vectors for Dirofilaria species (Culex pipiens, biotype molestus, and Aedes vexans) and for Leishmania sp. (such as Phlebotomus (P.) papatasi, P. perfiliewi, P. neglectus and P. mascittii) in Serbia [6].
 Competent vectors for Dirofilaria spp.-microfilariae were also collected on the territory of North Macedonia (unpublished data from the National project of Macedonian Ecological Society).